psfrolov/psfrolov.github.io/app/_posts/2015-04-17-making-boost-signals2-more-oop-friendly.md

 The main issue with the above code, as you can see, is that _register_ and _notify_ methods need to be written manually for each of events.
-And a real-world window class can easily contain dozens of them!
+And a real‐world window class can easily contain dozens of them!
 The next section will address this issue by presenting a convenient mixin class which automatically generates the needed methods for you given the list of event handler signatures.
 Think of [wxWidgets static event tables]